LEARN MORE

 Positive functions of all stereotypes

+So, what are good stereotypes to write about?
 In fact, both negative and positive stereotypes have important psychological functions.
 Early studies suggested that stereotypes were a characteristic of rude, authoritarian people.
-Later discoveries proved that a stereotype is nothing else but a simplified perception of the reality.
+Later discoveries proved that a stereotype is nothing else but a simplified perception of reality.
 In simple words, stereotypes help people understand and extract meaning from what is happening.
 With the help of stereotypes, people categorize and systematize information.
 Once a stereotyped category has been created, people rely on it to identify an appropriate response in certain situations.

 In addition to this, stereotypes have certain social functions.
 They help people feel included, which then helps them believe in their own abilities (see above for Asian Americans and math example).